Cincinnati Music Hall: Venues

 Springer Auditorium is the main auditorium, named in honor of founding patron Reuben Springer.
 It seats 2,289 people for symphony performances and 2,439 people for the Cincinnati Pops.
 Prior to recent sweeping revitalization efforts, which eliminated many seats in favor of increasing seat size universally, it was the second-largest traditional auditorium or opera house by capacity in the nation.
 Springer serves as home for the Cincinnati Symphony Orchestra, the Cincinnati Pops Orchestra, the Cincinnati Ballet, the Cincinnati Opera, as well as the May Festival (the tradition from which the necessity of building such a permanent hall derived).

 Springer Auditorium also houses the iconic Music Hall Chandelier.
 The Czechoslovak piece was sent to the United States in pieces, and was officially installed in Springer Auditorium in the early 1970s.
 It was found and purchased by the Corbett Family as they financed the multi-year renovation of the auditorium.
 The chandelier weighs approximately 1,500 pounds with a diameter of 21 feet.
-It also includes 96 candles, each lit with an individual bulb.
+It includes 96 candles, each lit with an individual bulb.